rajatimalsina18/planary-support/README.md

 **Email:** planaryteam@gmail.com

 When reporting an issue, please include:

 - Device model
 - iOS version
 - App version
 - A clear description of the issue
 - Steps to reproduce the issue, if possible
 - Screenshots, if helpful

+Please do not send sensitive personal information unless it is necessary for your support request.

 ## Frequently Asked Questions